Skip to Main Content

 If you have an older computer that is not keeping pace with your everyday tasks, you can ask your department to purchase a new computer.
 The University of Alaska System has contracts with Apple and Dell that provide deals on our recommended hardware.
 Once your computer has arrived, you will need to fill out a Build Form requesting an employee virtual or employee non-virtual build for your new computer.
 With that completed, the Helpdesk will reach out to you to schedule a time when we can place the standard UAS software (or build) onto the computer, as well as any specific software you need.

 Windows and Mac computers are both supported by UAS.
 ITS will make every effort to place the employee build on departmentally purchased Windows computers, but cannot guarantee that it will work with every device.
-We do not currently have a Mac build, but will provide assistance with management and maintenance.
+We do not currently have a Mac build but will assist with management and maintenance.

 The University of Alaska has contracts with Dell and Apple which allow us to purchase computers at a discounted price with enterprise-level support.
 UAS ITS cannot guarantee support for other computer brands or those purchased from other vendors.
 Please visit the Office of Information Technology's Current Hardware Recommendations webpage for Dell and Apple purchasing links.